 The Car Connection Mercedes-Benz GLE Class Overview

-The Mercedes-Benz GLE-Class is a range of family-focused SUVs that span a wide range of powertrains and capabilities.
+The Mercedes-Benz GLE-Class is a range of mid-size luxury SUVs available with a broad range of powertrains, from fire-breathing V-8s to plug-in hybrids.

 It competes against a high-stakes set including the Porsche Cayenne, BMW X5 and X6 and the Range Rover Sport.
 Powertrain options on both the GLE and coupe styles include gasoline and plug-in hybrid options.
 A diesel version was initially available, although it was dropped for 2017.